 1. Be on the same page with your spouse.

-Especially when it comes to the important issues such as finances, kids and when to have them, sex, intimacy, creating a monthly family budget, career etc.
+Especially when it comes to important issues such as finances, kids and when to have them, sex, intimacy, creating a monthly family budget, career, etc. This is much easier said than done, but being in agreement is paramount to making your marriage work.
+And this will take communication.

 2. Let your expectations in marriage be known to each other.